-We’ve been providing the highest quality music tuition here at Hindhead for over 40 years, so we know a thing or two about how it should be done!
+We’ve been providing the highest quality music tuition here at Hindhead for over 40 years.
 Hopefully your questions will be answered below but if not, please feel free to call 01428 604941, email us, or use our Contact Us form to ask any questions you may have.

 What ages do you teach?

 The earlier you start learning music, the better!
 Our Mini-Music classes are a fantastic introduction for children from the age of four, helping them decide if they’d like to learn an instrument and if so, which one.